The Madness of King George: Plot

 Lady Pembroke recommends Dr. Francis Willis, who cured her mother-in-law.
 Willis uses novel procedures.
-At his farm in Lincolnshire, patients work to gain “a better opinion of themselves.”
-He observes to an equerry “To be curbed, thwarted, stood up to, exercises the character.”
+At his farm in Lincolnshire, patients work to gain "a better opinion of themselves."
+He observes to an equerry "To be curbed, thwarted, stood up to, exercises the character."
 When the King insults him, foully, he is strapped into a chair and gagged.
-He will be restrained whenever he “swears and indulges in meaningless discourse” and “does not strive every day and always towards his own recovery”.
+He will be restrained whenever he "swears and indulges in meaningless discourse" and "does not strive every day and always towards his own recovery".

 When the Prince has the King transferred to Kew, Charlotte watches as her beloved, bearded and wearing a soiled diaper and a straitjacket, struggles against being put in the coach.
-“Until you can govern yourself, you're not fit to govern others.
-And until you do so, I shall govern you,” Willis says.
+"Until you can govern yourself, you're not fit to govern others.
+And until you do so, I shall govern you," Willis says.
 At Kew, the King spits soup at Willis, but gains control under the physician's intractable gaze.
 Later, the King, properly dressed, feeds himself to a round of applause from staff—but the delusions persist.

 The Whig opposition confronts Pitt's increasingly unpopular Tory government with a proposal that would give the Prince powers of regency.
 Baron Thurlow, the Lord Chancellor, obtains and suppresses proof of the marriage.
-Fox wins, and The Regency Bill is printed.
+Fox wins, and the Regency Bill is printed.
 Thurlow comes to see the King and joins in a moving reading of King Lear.
-“I have remembered how to seem...” the King muses.
-“What, what!” an expression he has not used in 6 months.
+"I have remembered how to seem..." the King muses.
+"What, what!" an expression he has not used in six months.
 His urine is yellow.

 Thurlow and the King arrive at Parliament in time to thwart the bill.
 The King forces the Prince to admit his marriage and to put away Fitzherbert.
-With the crisis averted, all those who have witnessed his suffering are summarily dismissed, including Greville.
-Fitzroy observes: “To be kind does not commend you to kings.”
+With the crisis averted, all those who have witnessed his suffering are summarily dismissed, including Captain Greville, the King's equerry.
+Fitzroy, another equerry, observes to the sacked Greville: "To be kind does not commend you to kings."

 Cheering crowds welcome the royal family to St. Paul's Cathedral.
 Willis stands by, but the King dismisses him.